Terra Cotta

 Ditchland

 Raqqa – A major trade gate between the Silkworm Road and the Big Ocean.
 A desert city, Raqqa’s main export is boredom.
 A lot of metal parts are cast there by talented sandcastlers.
-If you can make it there you probably can’t make it anywhere else.
+If you can make it there you probably can’t make it anywhere else for less.

 Gypsym, the Capital City, famous for the great Pairmaids dotting the landscape in all cup sizes.